janiejestemja/cppcrypt/README.md

 python main.py -de crypted_lore.txt lore_key.txt decrypted_lore.txt
 ```

-## Usage of diffy.py
+## Usage of diffie.py

 ---

-**Attention**:
-While this feature is fully functioning it is underdevelopted.
-For Diffie-Hellman key-exchanges to be considered secure the underlying prime numbers *should* be longer (2048+ bits) than the ones implemented in this project (~64 bits).
+**⚠ Warning**: The current implementation uses 64-bit prime numbers, which are insecure for real-world use.
+For secure communications, use at least 2048-bit primes.

 ### Run as host: